Raleigh County Memorial Airport

-Raleigh County Memorial Airport (IATA: BKW, ICAO: KBKW, FAA LID: BKW) is three miles east of Beckley, in Raleigh County, West Virginia, United States.
-It is owned by the Raleigh County Airport Authority.
+Raleigh County Memorial Airport (IATA: BKW, ICAO: KBKW, FAA LID: BKW) is approximately 3 mi east of the city of Beckley, in Raleigh County, West Virginia, United States.
+It is both owned and operated by the Raleigh County Airport Authority.
 The airport is used for general aviation and sees one scheduled passenger airline, subsidized by the Essential Air Service program.